JaceDeane/pokeRGBplus/TO DO.md

 ### ENGINE / DATA:

-- Swimmer's trainer class

 - Confirm if the Route 3 PokeCenter uses a FlyData flag

 - (!)
 Finish the title screen so that Red's sprite displays, and the Pokémon slide in and out of frame

-- (!)
-Set proper wild encounter data (!)
-	- Update the encounter table's percentages to be able to have encounter rates closer to Gen I's system (Not many slots at the moment)\
-	- Viridian Forest, Mt.Moon (All floors)\
-	- Routes 3, 4, 24 & 25

-- (!)
+- (?)
 Remove Swimmers from Pallet Group overworld sprites and include the PewterGroup as well...?
 (ADD an in-between SPRITEGROUP for routes)\
 	(CooltrainerM, etc. doesn't load in after exiting Viridian Forest)

-- Update TM/HM list
+- Update TM/HM list* (This is an EXTENSIVE job.
+Will leave until towards the end?)

 - Remove old G/S trainer EVENT flags (as needed)